 You want your child to do the thinking, visualizing, and creating.

 If you want some specific toy recommendations you can check out this post.

 Many of the most common toys today actually take these opportunities away from kids.
 And while they are often labeled as educational, they don’t actually teach your child anything but how to be entertained by something else–leaving them wanting more and more.

-How many times has your child loved a bright shiny new toy, only to be over it after a few days or weeks.
+How many times has your child loved a bright shiny new toy, only to be over it after an an hour or two?
+Maybe it lasted few days or weeks but it gets quickly tossed aside and forgotten.
 This is because the toy has done all it can for them, and they are looking for their next fix of stimulation.